Ella Shelton

-Ella Shelton (born January 19, 1998) is a Canadian professional ice hockey player who is a defenceman for the Toronto Sceptres of the Professional Women's Hockey League (PWHL), and member of the Canadian national team.
+Ella Shelton (born January 19, 1998) is a Canadian professional ice hockey player who is a defender for the Toronto Sceptres of the Professional Women's Hockey League (PWHL), and member of the Canadian national team.
 She was drafted fourth overall in the 2023 PWHL draft by the New York Sirens.

 Playing career

 Junior

 Shelton played junior hockey in the Provincial Women's Hockey League for the London Jr. Devilettes.
 She was a member of the first Devilettes team that had their own arena.
 In 2016, Shelton skated for Team Ontario's under-18 provincial squad.

 College

 In her freshman season playing college ice hockey for Clarkson University, the 2016–17 season, Shelton recorded six goals and twenty-five points, including assists in both the semifinals and finals of the national tournament, which the Golden Knights won.

 As a senior in the 2019–20 season, Shelton was named captain of the Golden Knights, and was named a Second Team All-American and a finalist for the ECAC's Best Defenseman award.
 Her thirty-three points on the strength of nine goals and twenty-four assists ranked fifth nationally among defencemen.